modz2014/ILSpyContextMenu/README.md

 To incorporate ContextMenu for ILSpy into your workflow, follow these straightforward steps:

-1. Download the latest release from the [GitHub repository](https://github.com/modz2014/ILSpyContextMenu/releases).
+1. Download the latest release from the [Build](https://github.com/modz2014/ILSpyContextMenu/releases) Which Includes ILSpy as well.
 2. Extract the downloaded ZIP file to a location of your preference.

 ## Building the MSIX Package